johnhyde/island/03 one fine gay.md

 [M; 77 words (including those by Wikipedia, including those by William Boothby)]

-In his 1907 bartenders' guide _The World's Drinks And How To Mix Them_, San Francisco mixologist William Boothby provided possibly the earliest recipe for a "Dry Martini Cocktail" not only resembling a modern-day martini in the ingredients, but also under that name.[^[14]]
+In his 1907 bartenders' guide _The World's Drinks And How To Mix Them_, San Francisco mixologist William Boothby provided possibly the earliest recipe for a "Dry Martini Cocktail" not only resembling a modern-day martini in the ingredients, but also under that name.[^14]
 — “[Martini (cocktail)](https://en.wikipedia.org/wiki/Martini_(cocktail))” - From Wikipedia, the free encyclopedia

-^[14]:  Boothby, Wm (1907). _The World's Drinks And How To Mix Them_. p.
-24.
+[^14]:  Boothby, Wm (1907). _The World's Drinks And How To Mix Them_. p.
+24. [@ of course, I used a 14 here because that's the actual footnote number on the wikipedia page.
+The reader of a rendered version of this document won't be able to see that, however ~M]

 [J; 842 words]